Sustainable living

 Collection

-Once our trucks pick up the recycling from your home, it’s taken to a transfer station in Alexandria.
+Once our trucks pick up the recycling from your home, it’s taken to a recycling facility in Strathfield South.

-On average 84% to 96% of items put in the yellow lid bin are recycled.
+On average, 87% of items put in the yellow lid bin are recycled.
 The rest goes to landfill.
 This is usually because of incorrect items, like soft plastics, being put into recycling bins.

 Our contractors inspect recycling bins for correct items.
 General waste trucks may collect bins if they’re significantly contaminated with non-recyclable waste.